 Church of England Schools and Academies have been providing education for the children and young people of London for centuries.
 There are currently 131 primary and 19 secondary schools and academies educating about 52,000 students.
 The bulk of the schools are in the ancient areas of population and the vast majority are over-subscribed.
 As a school within the London Diocese, St Nicholas is supported by the London Diocesan Board for Schools (LDBS) which was founded in 1924 as the educational arm of the diocese.
 The Archdeacon of Middlesex is Chairman of the Board.

 The LDBS aims to serve the people of London by ensuring that the schools and academies are valued for the excellence of an education provided in a distinctly Christian context.
-Our school benefits greatly from this partnership and we work closely with schools across London to achieve the highest standards.
+Our school benefits greatly from this partnership and we work closely with schools across London and especially within Richmond to achieve the highest standards.
 The LDBS website gives details of all the Church of England schools and academies in the diocese.
 There are links for those who are looking for work or to volunteer as a governor.

 The Diocese of London champions education founded on the Christian faith and its values.
 They have responsibility for the leadership, support, growth and encouragement of 150 schools spread across 18 local authorities in London, north of the Thames.
 The Church of England Vision for Education is outlined in the link below:-